silentMood/IDArb/README.md

 ### Dataset

-The training data consists of a combination of our Arb-Objaverse, ABO, and G-Objaverse datasets.
-You can access the [curated version](https://huggingface.co/datasets/lizb6626/Arb-Objaverse/tree/main/data).
-We are also working on releasing the uncurated version, which contains renderings of 347k 3D models.
+The training data consists of a combination of our Arb-Objaverse, [ABO](https://amazon-berkeley-objects.s3.amazonaws.com/index.html), and [G-Objaverse](https://github.com/modelscope/richdreamer/tree/main/dataset/gobjaverse) datasets.
+The dataset list is available in `datalist/train.json.gz`.

+For the Arb-Objaverse dataset, we first rendered all **347K** 3D models from Objaverse that use BSDF shaders.
+From this, we curated a high-quality subset of **68K** models for training.
+You can access [uncurated dataset](https://huggingface.co/datasets/lizb6626/Arb-Objaverse/tree/main/data_uncurated) and [curated dataset](https://huggingface.co/datasets/lizb6626/Arb-Objaverse/tree/main/data).

 ### Training Script